bonedaddy/go-compound/README.md

 # go-compound

+> **WARNING: this code deals with money both by making blockchain calls and returning information that can be used to lose/gain money.
+Please use cautiously and dont come complaining if you end up losing money.**

 `go-compound` is a Golang client, and library for interacting with the compound.finace API, and eventually providing means to execute on-chain transactions.
 It comes with a small CLI providing access to convience functions like retrieving account health, etc...

 # Contents